Dealing With Toenail Fungus

 Treatments for toe pain and injuries vary and may include shoe inserts, padding, taping, medicines, injections, and in some cases, surgery.
 If you believe that you have broken a toe, please see a podiatrist as soon as possible.

-If you have any questions please feel free to contact our offices located in Duryea and Bangor, PA .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+If you have any questions please contact our office located in Duryea, PA .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Toe Pain